presidentbeef/brakeman-site/source/_posts/2013-10-28-brakeman-2-dot-2-0-released.markdown

 ### Command Injection False Positives

 There should be fewer false positives for command injection when interpolated values are literals.
-Also now ignores commonly used values `RAILS_ROOT`, `Rails.env`, and `Rails.root`.
+The check also now ignores commonly used values `RAILS_ROOT`, `Rails.env`, and `Rails.root`.

+Additionally, reported "dangerous" values (`user_input` in JSON reports) for command injection are more specific.
+For example:

+    system "rm -rf #{some_var}"

+used to report the entire string `"rm -rf #{some_var}"` as dangerous, even though it's really warning about the interpolation of `some_var`.
+Now Brakeman will report the first potentially dangerous interpolated value.
+Note that this does not change fingerprints for existing warnings.

 ([changes](https://github.com/presidentbeef/brakeman/pull/404))